wakatime/wakatime-blog/posts/26-4-ways-to-visualize-your-programming-data.md

 2. Export your logged time from your [settings page][settings page].

-3. Sign up for a [KeenIO][keenio] account and grab your `Project ID` and `Write Key` from your project page.
+3. Sign up for a free [Keen IO][keen io] account and grab your `Project ID` and `Write Key` from your project page.

-4. Upload your WakaTime data to KeenIO by running this command:
+4. Upload your WakaTime data to Keen IO by running this command:

     ```wakadump --input wakatime-user.json --output keen.io
     keen.io Project ID: XXXX